joao-machado-trials/fluro/README.md

 # fluro

-Hi, everyone, time to finish this task.
+Hi, time to finish this task.
 My apologies for not making it better, there are things to improve on "meal deal", but with time i would have solved it.
 It has been a busy week unfortunately.